BigDataAnalyticsGroup/mutable-ResultDB/mutable_fork_resultdb/README.md

+# This repository is a **fork** of [mu*t*able](https://github.com/mutable-org/mutable) including the Result DB changes.

+To execute the Result DB experiments, follow these instructions.

-# Instructions
+## Instructions
 This page gives a step-by-step instruction on how to carry out the `Result DB` experiments.
-All the following commands have to be executed from the root project folder!
+All the following commands have to be executed from the **mutable_fork_resultdb** project folder!

-## General Prerequisites
+### General Prerequisites
 * Set up a Python virtual environment using [pipenv](https://pipenv.pypa.io/en/latest/).
     ```console
     $ pipenv sync
     ```
     This installs all required Python packages for the utility scripts and visualization.
-    In case of problems with `pygraphviz` on MacOS, check this [doc](https://github.com/BigDataAnalyticsGroup/mutable-ResultDB/blob/main/doc/preliminaries.md#pipenv).
+    In case of problems with `pygraphviz` on macOS, check this [doc](https://github.com/BigDataAnalyticsGroup/mutable-ResultDB/blob/resultdb-submission/mutable_fork_resultdb/doc/preliminaries.md#pipenv).

     ```console
     $ pipenv shell